Storyals Blog

 Written by Midhun M. | Dec 28, 2023 12:48:30 PM

 The new Outlook feels like Outlook on the web – and whether you like it or not, this is the strategic direction that Microsoft is going in.
-The benefit is that users will now have a consistent user experience across all platforms – something that is long overdue.
+The benefit is that users now have a consistent user experience across all platforms – something that was long overdue.
 In addition to having a consistent user interface, the new Outlook also introduces some new AI capabilities that are not currently available in the classic version of Outlook, as well as improved speed and performance.

 Faster and leaner user interface